jaruizes/jaruizes.github.io/_posts/2018-05-04-The_monolith.md

 # Why is everything so complicated?

-Do you know how to use Spring Boot?
+"Do you know how to use Spring Boot?
 Do you know how to use Eureka?
-You are ready to built microservices.
+You are ready to built microservices".
 Let's do it.
 Bad idea.

 __Building "just microservices" is relatively easy.
 Building a microservices platform is complicated__